webrecorder/archiveweb.page/README.md

 1. From the Chrome extensions page, click the reload button to load the latest version.

 2. Click the extension icon to show the extension popup, start recording, etc...
-The dev build of the extension will be grey to differntiate from the production version.
+The dev build of the extension will be a different color from the production version.

 ### Developing the Electron app